balazsnemeth/balazsnemeth.github.io/typescript-rest-service.html.md

-# How to Build a Rest Network Service in TypeScript for Angular2
+# How to Build a REST Network Service in TypeScript for Angular2

 ### Goals